Four traditional festivals in Nihonmatsu City! Introducing the highlights [Fukushima Prefecture]

 The procession of colorful flags led by a white flag is said to be one of Japan's three major flag festivals, and has been designated as a national important intangible folk cultural property.

-In addition to the queue,"Hayama Kagomori"or"Going through the womb"There is also a ritual, and it has become a winter tradition.
+In addition to the procession, "Hayama Cagemori" and "Woman" that have become a winter tradition.

 - Name: Kobata no Hata Festival